Since Adopt A Shelter Cat Month is coming to a close, I thought it appropriate to share my cat Marty’s story.

 I sat down and several cats came to greet me, but not Marty.
 After some time passed, the volunteer asked if I’d changed my mind, choosing to adopt one of the friendlier cats.
 My response: “I’d come for Marty and leaving with him.”

 Upon arriving home, I began the process of introducing Marty to his new abode.
 After about a week in his own “domain” I gave him the opportunity to explore the house and become familiar with his dog sibling, Jessie.
 Jessie, a toy poodle, wasn’t intimidating to Marty as a larger dog might’ve been.
 She gave him the space to check out his new home.

 Marty was quite shy for many months.
 Quick movements startled him, if my voice was even a little louder he was afraid.
 Over time he came to relax and would join Jessie and I for evening TV time.
 Slowly he began to reveal the Marty I knew was always there, a cat with a fun personality and good sense of humor.
 He loves to play and has the typical “crazy cat moments” of zooming around the house.
 He’s earned the nickname “Party Marty” because it really is a party with Marty in the house.

-It’s been six years since Marty joined the family.
+It’s been seven years since Marty joined the family.
 He will never be the “social butterfly” his brother Bo was.
 Marty still runs to hide when the doorbell rings or if he hears a strange voice in the house.
 Being patient with Marty gave him the chance to reveal himself on his terms.
 This helped him learn to trust me.

 Marty might’ve been considered “less adoptable” by many, but I’m glad I took a chance on him!